 Licenses come in many flavors.
 They can be exclusive (meaning only the licensee has permission to use the work) or non-exclusive (meaning more than one person may use the work at the same time).
 Licenses may be limited to a particular use (editorial, noncommercial, educational), format (print, ebook, web), duration, geography, almost anything.

 You will grant licenses to others whether you are pursuing the self-publishing or traditional publishing route.
-For instance, when you sign on with IngramSpark, you are granting them a non-exclusive license to print and distribute your work for you.
+For instance, when you sign on with IngramSpark, you are granting them a non-exclusive license to print and distribute your book for you.
 That’s the perfect structure – you obtain the services you need (printing and distribution) without giving up your rights.

 8. Should I Register My Work with the U.S. Copyright Office?

 I recommend it.
 Registration establishes a public, searchable record of your work and is required before an infringement suit may be filed.
 Prompt registration (within three months following publication) increases the damages you might recover in an infringement action.
 Online registration is no more than $65, so there is no excuse for delay.
 You then mail in two copies of your work.

 9. Is My Copyright International?

 Although there is no such thing as international copyright, many countries have signed treaties that provide reciprocal recognition of copyrights.

 10. What Do I Do if Someone Steals My Work?

 Sooner or later, you will have the dreadful experience of finding websites offering free downloads of your books or blog scrapers reposting your material without permission or attribution.
 Some thieves steal entire books or create knock-offs with confusingly similar titles.
 Amazon has an ongoing problem with ebooks with titles like Thirty-Five Shades of Grey and I Am the Girl with the Dragon Tattoo.
 These fakes sold thousands of copies before they were removed from Amazon’s site.

 To get unauthorized online uses removed, you can send “take-down notices,” a topic widely covered on the Internet.
 Sadly, however, chasing these low-lives could easily become a game of whack-a-mole.
 As soon as your work is removed from one site, it pops up on several others.